Airbus A350 cleared to fly record distance on one engine

 That ceiling determines the routes that modern twin-engined jets can take over deserted areas and oceans and is therefore seen as crucial to the sales pitches for such aircraft.

-The maximum A350 diversion time of six hours and 10 minutes confirms an earlier Reuters.
+The maximum A350 diversion time of six hours and 10 minutes confirms an earlier Reuters report [ID:nL6N0SA1HU].

 It is equivalent to a maximum diversion distance of 2,500 nautical miles (4,630 km), an industry record, Airbus said.